 When is it less possible?

-Pretty much every other industry will want to meet with you.
+Pretty much every other industry outside of the tech sector will likely want to meet with you.
 So, how are you going to commit to an interview if the process of getting a visa takes several weeks, and even after securing your visa, you still need to book a flight?